-Jonathan Hill, of Berkley County S.C. married Margaret Hall, the daughter of George Hall and his wife Miriam.
+As stated, Jonathan Hill 1/, of Berkley County S.C. married Margaret Hall, the daughter of George Hall and his wife Miriam.
 (Reference will of George Hall dated 24th December 1753 and proven 15 April 1754 in Berkley County S.C.).

 The will names wife Miriam, daughters MARGARET and Miriam and sons Joseph, George and Thomas Hall.
-The Executors were his wife Miriam, son in law JONATHAN HILL and a Dr. William Keith.
-It was witnessed by John Cannad, David Lafons and RICHARD HILL.
+The Executors were his wife Miriam, son in law JONATHAN HILL 1/ and a Dr. William Keith.
+It was witnessed by John Cannad, David Lafons and a RICHARD HILL 1/ (suspected brother of Jonathan 1/).

-(NOTE: LDS Church Files, IGI INDEX, shows Jonathan & his wife with three sons: MOSES born 1748, Thomas born 1750 and Joseph born 1752.
-We have no evidence of Moses and Joseph BUT THOMAS was a son, but his birth date was not 1750 but 1758.
+(NOTE: LDS Church Files, IGI INDEX, shows Jonathan 1/ & his wife with three sons: MOSES born 1748, Thomas born 1750 and Joseph born 1752.
+We have found no evidence of Moses and Joseph BUT THOMAS 2/ was a son, but his birth date was not 1750 but 1758.

 Also shown is a Richard Hill in the same area (Berkley County S.C.).
-Could this really be the same Richard Hill (son of William) later found in Fairfield County S.C., and who had a land purchase that involved at one time a William Hill and his son Richard Hill)?
+Could this possibly be the same Richard Hill (son of William) later found in Fairfield County S.C., and who had a land purchase that involved at one time a William Hill and his son Richard Hill?